-During the detoxification period in rehab, clients undergo a physical cleansing of the body to rid it of the initial toxins that are present due to usage, or what’s known as withdrawal.
+During the detoxification period in rehab, clients undergo a physical cleansing of the body to rid it of the initial toxins present due to usage, or what’s known as withdrawal.
 Any detox should be administered by a licensed medical team with 100% supervision, as detoxing on one’s own can be deadly.
-Medications are meticulously administered to allow for a comfortable and restful detoxification, eliminating painful withdrawal symptoms.
+Medications are meticulously administered to allow for comfortable and restful detoxification, eliminating painful withdrawal symptoms.
 Typically, clients spend anywhere from 4 to 7 days in detox on average.
-During this phase, clients are typically not permitted off premises, and are given any and all necessities within the detox facility including all meals, toiletries and the comforts of home.
+During this phase, clients are typically not permitted off-premises and are given all necessities within the detox facility, including all meals, toiletries, and the comforts of home.

 - Residential Rehab

-After detox, clients enter the “residential” portion of rehabilitation where they are supervised at all times of the day, while also attending a full schedule of group and individual therapy.
+After detox, clients enter the “residential” portion of rehabilitation, where they are supervised at all times of the day while also attending a full schedule of group and individual therapy.
 During this phase, residents uncover the underlying reasons for their addiction and participate in character rebuilding exercises.
-All meals are provided for and residents can attend on-site 12-step group meetings.
+All meals are provided for residents and residents can attend on-site 12-step group meetings.

 - Intensive Outpatient (IOP) and Outpatient (OP)